| Real Name | Roman Arkadyevich Abramovich |

 Residency in Jersey

-In September 2017, Abramovich was granted residency in Jersey.
-Abramovich and four close associates started the application process under a scheme for ultra-high net worth individuals in 2016.
-He transferred $7 billion (£5.3 billion) of assets to Jersey in 2017-2021 after background checks performed by the Foreign and Commonwealth Office directorate of national security.
-Abramovich never actually lived in Jersey.[132]
+In September 2017, Abramovich was granted residency in Jersey under a scheme for ultra-high net worth individuals.
+He transferred $7 billion (£5.3 billion) of assets to Jersey in 2017-2021 after background checks performed by the Foreign and Commonwealth Office directorate of national security; these assets were sanctioned after the 2022 Russian invasion of Ukraine.
+Abramovich never actually lived in Jersey.[110]

 Application for Swiss residence permit

-Abramovich filed an application for a residence permit in the canton of Valais, Switzerland, in July 2016, a tax-friendly home to successful businessmen, and planned to transfer his tax residency to the Swiss municipality.
-Valais authorities readily agreed to the request and transferred the application to the Swiss State Secretariat for Migration for approval.
-Once there, FedPol investigators opposed the request due to suspicions of money laundering.
+Abramovich filed an application for a residence permit in the canton of Valais, Switzerland, in July 2016, a tax haven to which he planned to transfer his tax residency.
+The request was approved by Valais authorities but denied by FedPol investigators due to suspicions of money laundering.
 Abramovich withdrew his application in June 2017.
-After a three-year legal saga, in 2021 Swiss authorities cleared Abramovich of any suspicion.[134]
+After a three-year legal saga, in 2021, Swiss authorities cleared Abramovich of any suspicion.[150]

 Portuguese citizenship